jarrenbr/ThesisPublic/README.md

 Presentation note:

-I created defense_presentation.odp with LibreOffice Impress with LaTeX.
+I created the defense presentation with LibreOffice Impress and LaTeX.
 Some LaTeX images are blurry in Google Slides and perhaps software other than Impress.